andrea-pilzer/unsup-stereo-depthGAN/README.md

 ## 3. Trained model

-The pretrained model can be download from [Google Drive](https://drive.google.com/drive/folders/1dWffc6XSyvxRO_89_jicT-cqJjHbd2-c?usp=sharing).
+The pretrained model can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1dWffc6XSyvxRO_89_jicT-cqJjHbd2-c?usp=sharing).

 ## 4. Citation
 Please condiser citing our paper if you find the code is useful for your projects: